open-telemetry/opentelemetry-cpp/ext/zpages/README.md

 # zPages
 ## Overview
 zPages are a quick and light way to view tracing and metrics information on standard OpenTelemetry C++ instrumented applications.
 It requires no external dependencies or backend setup.
 See more information in the OTel zPages experimental [spec](https://github.com/open-telemetry/opentelemetry-specification/blob/5b86d4b6c42e6d1e47d9155ac1e2e27f0f0b7769/experimental/trace/zpages.md).
 OTel C++ currently only offers Tracez; future zPages to potentially add include TraceConfigz, RPCz, and Statsz.
+Events and links need to be added to Tracez.

 # Usage
 > TODO: Add CMake instructions